airbytehq/airbyte/airbyte-integrations/bases/base-normalization/README.md

 Please refer to the [developing docs](../../../docs/contributing-to-airbyte/developing-locally.md) on how to run Acceptance Tests.

 ## Publishing normalization

-The normalization publish pipeline still relies on the `manage.sh` [script](https://github.com/airbytehq/airbyte/blob/master/tools/integrations/manage.sh).
-It is not published on merge to master, but rather on demand, from the PR.
+The normalization publish pipeline still relies on the `manage.sh` [script](https://github.com/airbytehq/airbyte/blob/main/tools/integrations/manage.sh).
+It is not published on merge to main, but rather on demand, from the PR.
 To publish normalization, run the following slash command on the PR:

 ```text
 /legacy-publish connector=bases/base-normalization